-How is scabies treated?
+What is the treatment for scabies?

 It is best to see your family doctor for diagnosis and treatment of scabies.
 Skin rashes may occur for many reasons.
-For additional information on treatment issues, consult your pharmacist or a public health nurse.
+For additional information on treatment issues, consult a doctor or pharmacist.
 Special creams and lotions for treating scabies are available at drugstores without a prescription.
 As with all medicine, follow the directions for use carefully.
 Do not leave the cream or lotion on for a longer time than stated in the instructions.
 Caution should be used when treating pregnant women and young children.